3/5/2025

 Dr. Shankar Musunuri

-Yeah, as we stated publicly, NIAED is sponsoring this program and we have completed our obligations from company perspective.
-We are responsible for doing all the preclinical work and manufacturing and filing the IND, getting it approved and cleared for FDA and then transferred to them.
-So we've done our part and they're supposed to fund the Phase I clinical program and take it to the next level.
+Yeah, as we stated publicly, NIAID is sponsoring this program and we have completed our obligations from company perspective.
+We are responsible for doing all the preclinical work and manufacturing and filing the IND, getting it approved and cleared by FDA and then transferred to them.
+So we've done our part, and they're supposed to fund the Phase I clinical program and take it to the next level.

 speaker